jbkerry/oligo/README.md

 When run from the command line, all of the modules listed above utilise functions from the *tools* module.

-For more information, see http://oligo.readthedocs.io (currently incomplete)
+For full documentation, see http://oligo.readthedocs.io (currently incomplete)

 **There is currently no stable release of the oligo package**